kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 # Chapter 2: Introducing App Search

-There's been a big hole in app searches for a long time.
-Currently, when users want to get to content in an app, they have to flip through pages on their home screen to find it, open it and then search for what they're looking for – if you even implemented a search feature, that is!
+There's been a big hole in Spotlight on iOS for a long time.
+Although users can use it to find you app, they can't see _inside_ it — to all the content that they really care about.
+Currently, when users want to get to content in an app, they have to flip through pages on their home screen to find it, open it and then search for what they're looking for — assuming you actually implemented a search feature in the first place!

 An especially savvy user could launch your app by using Siri or searching for it in Spotlight, but neither of these tools help the user find what they want inside a non-Apple app.
 Meanwhile, Apple makes things like contacts, notes, messages, email and apps directly searchable within Spotlight.
 The user simply taps on the search result and goes straight to the content.
 No fair!